 - The Revenue Acts of 1861 and 1862 established and implemented the nation’s first income tax.
-It also created the office of Commissioner of Internal Revenue, the forerunner of the Internal Revenue Service.
+It also created the office of the Commissioner of Internal Revenue, the forerunner of the Internal Revenue Service.

 - The Legal Tender Acts of 1862, 1863, and 1864 authorized the federal government to issue increasingly larger quantities of paper notes, not backed by gold or silver.
 The bills also mandated the acceptance of the notes, commonly known as greenbacks, as legal tender.

-- The Banking Acts of 1863 and 1864 stabilized banking in the U.S. by establishing a national banking system and authorized the federal government to sell war bonds to help finance the war effort.
+- The Banking Acts of 1863 and 1864 stabilized banking in the U.S. by establishing a national banking system and authorizing the federal government to sell war bonds to help finance the war effort.

-The acts produced their intended effects; the Union endured and the federal government remained afloat (if not technically solvent) despite an unprecedented increase of the national debt from $77 million in 1860 to $2.7 billion in 1865.
+The acts produced their intended effects; the Union endured and the federal government remained afloat (if not technically solvent) despite an unprecedented increase in the national debt from $77 million in 1860 to $2.7 billion in 1865.